-Push firmly on the brake pedal.
-Release the parking brake.
-Move the directional control lever from NEUTRAL to FOR-WARD.
+1. Push firmly on the brake pedal.
+Move the directional control lever from NEUTRAL to FORWARD.

 2. Remove your right foot from the service brake pedal and put it on the accelerator pedal.
 Push down until the truck moves slowly forward.
 Remove your foot from the accelerator pedal and push down on the service brake pedal to stop the truck.
 The brakes should apply smoothly and equally.